MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

     Connect-PnPOnline -Url $siteUrl -UseWebLogin

+> [!NOTE]
-> Note!
-The switch "UseWebLogin" will make sure you can authenticate if your account is configured with [MFA](glossary.md#multi-factor-authentication-mfa)
+> The switch "UseWebLogin" will make sure you can authenticate if your account is configured with [MFA](glossary.md#multi-factor-authentication-mfa)

 After connecting you can can start working with the pages you have in the site.